 Rounding for Success: A Superintendent’s Journey from Skepticism to Impact

-As Superintendent Kline reflects on the lessons learned and the trajectory ahead, his story becomes a roadmap for other districts.
-By embedding rounding into the organizational culture, districts can enhance customer service, engage employees, and amplify student voices.
-His journey from skepticism to advocacy underscores the effectiveness of rounding in achieving success across teams, schools and districts.
+Superintendent Kline’s experience serves as a guide for other districts.
+By incorporating rounding into their culture, districts can boost customer service, engage employees, and elevate student voices.
+His journey from skepticism to advocacy highlights the effectiveness of rounding in achieving success across teams, schools and districts.

 KEY TAKEAWAYS